 Ascites pushes up onto the diaphragm which gives it less room to move and causes breathlessness.

-If your doctor thinks you will need to have fluid drained regularly, they may suggest a tube (catheter).
+If your doctor thinks you will need to have fluid drained regularly, they may suggest a long term tube (catheter).

 Laser treatment is a type of surgery.
 Doctors mostly use laser surgery to treat advanced lung cancer.

 They can use it to cut away any tumour that is blocking a main airway and making breathing difficult.

 You have this done through a tube down the throat (bronchoscopy).
 You have an anaesthetic or strong sedation first so you won't remember much, if anything, about it.

 Lasers seal off bleeding as they go.
 So you don't have to stay in hospital for long after the treatment.
 You may even be able to go home the same day.

 Most hospitals that treat lung cancer carry out laser surgery.
 The operation usually works very well at relieving breathing difficulties.
 But it is not a cure.
 It does not treat cancer that has spread anywhere else in the body.
 The tumour in the airway may grow back.